YeonwooSung/ai_book/MachineLearning/DeepLearning/Frameworks/HuggingFace/README.md

 However, if you know the type of model you want to use, you can use the class that defines its architecture directly.

+#### Dimensions of tensor outputs by the model

+The dimensions of the tensor outputs by the Huggingface Transformers model would be 3:

+- The sequence length, the batch size, and the hidden size

 ### Tokenizers

 Tokenizers are one of the core components of the NLP pipeline.
 They serve one purpose: to translate text into data that can be processed by the model.
 Models can only process numbers, so tokenizers need to convert our text inputs to numerical data.